 Why is it we find climate change such a difficult idea to get our heads around?
 Is it simply too big and too complex?
 Or could the opposite be true – perhaps we simplify it too much by placing it in a box labelled ‘the environment’ or treating it as something for ‘middle-class lefties’ to worry about?

-We've been working with the Royal Society of Arts (RSA) to try and shift climate change from a 'scientific fact' to a 'social fact'.
-We're trying to explore and examine the many different faces of climate change - from science and technology, to law, individuals' behaviour, culture, politics and the economy - to provoke new insights and discussions.
+With the Royal Society of Arts (RSA), we explored and examined the many different faces of climate change – from science and technology, to law, individuals’ behaviour, culture, politics and the economy – to provoke new insights and discussions.

-We've collaborated on a report and a series of four events at the RSA - see recordings below.
-These events highlighted the potential for comedy, poetry and young voices - in addition to leading climate change experts - to cut through the climate silence and provide new ways to think about climate change.
+We collaborated on a report and a series of four events at the RSA – watch the recordings below.
+These events highlighted the potential for comedy, poetry and young voices – in addition to leading climate change experts – to provide new ways to think about climate change.